trendmicro/tlsh/README.md

 the byte stream should have a sufficient amount of complexity.
 For example, a byte stream of identical bytes will not generate a hash value.

+## TLSH 4.0.0	- adding version identifier to the digest
+26/March/2020
+TLSH has gained some traction.
+It has been included in STIX 2.1 and been ported to a number of langauges.

+We are adding a version identifier ("T1") to the start of the digest so that we can cleary distinguish between different variants of the digest (such as non-standard choices of 3 byte checksum).
+This means that we do not rely on the length of the hex string to determine if a hex string is a TLSH digest (this is a brittle method for identifying TLSH digests).
+We are doing this to enable compatibility, especially backwards compatibility of the TLSH approach.

+This release will add "T1" to the start of TLSH digests.
+The code is backwards compatible, it can still read and interpret 70 hex character strings as TLSH digests.
+And data sets can include mixes of the old and new digests.
+If you need old style TLSH digests to be outputted, then use the command line option '-old'

 ## Minimum byte stream length

 The program in default mode requires an input byte stream with a minimum length of 50 bytes